thelowesttype/thelowesttype.github.io/content/_index.md

 [extra]
 # ── Hero section text ──────────────────────────────────────────────────────────
 # Edit these two fields to update the homepage hero without touching templates.
-hero_tagline = "Putting rocks and sand to work for us humans" hero_bio = '''
+hero_tagline = "I teach metal and sand how to understand space" hero_bio = '''
 I'm <strong>Saksham</strong>.
 Currently I spend my days at CMU's AIRLab watching highly educated metal boxes have existential breakdowns in the mud.
 When I’m not acting as a couples counselor for sensors and actuators, I am either swimming, cycling, or making some animations!